Resources

 Please refer to our Coronavirus/COVID-19 Policies and Practices for more details about how we are keeping each other safe at this time.

-We screen ourselves daily.
-Using the same questions we ask you, we will make sure we have a high probability of health before we work with you.
+We make sure we have a high probability of health before we work with you.

-Please update your intake and waiver when you get the email prompting you to do so, whether you are a new or existing client.
+Please update your intake and waiver when you get an email prompting you to do so, whether you are a new or existing client.

-We will text you the day before your appointment to make sure you are in good health and to discuss any potential exposures or illnesses being managed on either end.
-If there is any question about your health or the health of your household we will either reschedule with no cancellation fee or suggest wearing a high quality mask to your session.
+When you get your text and/or email reminders in the days before your appointment, please take a moment to assess your wellness.
+If there is any question about your health or the health of your household (in terms of infectious disease) we will either reschedule with no cancellation fee or suggest wearing a high quality mask to your session.

 At the building, we need you to wait until at least 10 minutes before your appointment to call up, as we are cleaning everything and it takes time.
 If you are on foot/bike, you can enter the lobby with code 07743; if you are driving, please wait in your car until the designated time (within 10 minutes of your scheduled appointment start).